fp-elevators

 The following are considered Honor Code violations:

-- Submitting others’ work as your own.
+- Submitting other’s - outside of your team - work as your own.

 - Copying or deriving portions of your code from others’ solutions.